currency riskTHB exchange rateROIhedging

 Currency Risk When Buying Property in Thailand: How to Protect Yourself

 Buying property in Phuket in USD or EUR means your investment is ultimately priced in Thai Baht.
-Currency movements don’t change the THB value of your apartment — but they change what that apartment is worth when you convert back to your home currency.
-Over a 5–7 year hold, exchange rate shifts can add or subtract 10–20% of your total return.
+Currency movements don’t change the THB value of your apartment, but they change what that apartment is worth when you convert back to your home currency.
+Over a 5-7 year hold, exchange rate shifts can add or subtract 10-20% of your total return.

 Most buyers think about exchange rates only when sending the wire.
 The smarter question is how currency moves affect every stage: purchase, rental income, and eventual sale.

-THB/USD/EUR Historical Volatility at a Glance
+What Should You Know About THB/USD/EUR Historical Volatility at a Glance?

-Our experts answer in 2 hours.
+Our experts send a shortlist within 2 hours.
 0% buyer commission.

 How Currency Risk Shows Up at Each Stage